openbakery/gradle-xcodePlugin/README.md

 gradle-xcodePlugin
 ==================

-gradle xcodePlugin to build iOS projects
+gradle xcodePlugin to build Mac and iOS projects

 **Current stable version is 0.9.10**